TheoristMC/Space-Blaster/README.md

 ## Tutorial

-Move the spaceship with arrow-keys and press spacebar to blast!
+Move the spaceship with (arrow-keys/A, D) and press spacebar to blast!
 Only supports PC by now.